kodecocodes/i9t/multitasking/multitasking.markdown

 - **Be flexible:** Step away from a pixel-perfect design for various platforms and orientations.
 You need to think about different sizes and how you can have a flexible app that responds appropriately to size changes.
 - **Use Auto Layout:** Remove hardcoded sizes or custom code that resizes elements.
 It's time to consider Auto Layout and make your code more flexible and future-proof.
 - **Use size classes:** One single layout won't always fit all displays.
 Use size classes to build a base layout and then customize each specific size class based on individual needs.
-But don’t treat each size class as a completely separate design; as you saw in this chapter, app should easily transition from one size class to another, and you don't want to surprise your user with a dramatic change as they drag the divider.
+But don’t treat each size class as a completely separate design; as you saw in this chapter, your app should easily transition from one size class to another, and you don't want to surprise your user with a dramatic change as they drag the divider.

 ### Resources